ahmed-cmyk/InnovateSolutions/README.md

 - Added missing validation checks to registration forms.
 - Added more messages throughout the program.
 - Fixed broken validation checks.

+## 07/22/20 - 03:16PM
+- Removed search bar from all views besides student and alumni.
+- Removed recent jobs list from employer view.